ksfarmhouse/FHWebsite/README.md

 Displays the number of non included meals for every member so they can be charged appropriately.

 ## Menu
 Displays the menu for each day for a week.
-Meant for out of house members to know what the menu is.
+Meant for out of house members to know the menu.